clij/clij2-assistant/readme.md

-# CLIJx-Assistant
+# CLIJ2-Assistant
-[CLIJx-Assistant](https://clij.github.io/assistant) is an intuitive user interface for building custom GPU-accelerated image processing workflows using [CLIJ2](https://clij.github.io) in [Fiji](https://fiji.sc).
+The CLIJ2 Assistant is an intuitive user interface for building custom GPU-accelerated image processing workflows using [CLIJ2](https://clij.github.io) in [Fiji](https://fiji.sc).
 It visualizes workflows as image date flow graphs while building them.
 It suggests what to do next and generates scripts and human readable protocols to facilitate reproducible bio-image analysis.
-These generated scripts also be executed in other platforms such as Matlab, Icy, Python and QuPath.
+These generated scripts also be executed in other platforms such as Matlab and Icy.

-If you use CLIJx-assistant, pleace cite it:
+If you use CLIJ2-assistant, pleace cite it:

 Robert Haase, Akanksha Jain, Stephane Rigaud, Daniela Vorkel, Pradeep Rajasekhar, Theresa Suckert, Talley J Lambert, Juan Nunez-Iglesias, Daniel P Poole, Pavel Tomancak, Eugene W Myers.
 Interactive design of GPU-accelerated Image Data Flow Graphs and cross-platform deployment using multi-lingual code generation.
 [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2020.11.19.386565v1)

-CLIJx-Assistant is under development and is subject to change.
+CLIJ2-Assistant is under beta-testing and will most likely release June 13th 2021.
 Give it a try and let us know what you think!
-Do not use it for routine research yet.
-Stay tuned.

 ![Image](images/teaser_landscape.gif)
 [Image data source: Daniela Vorkel, Myers lab, CSBD / MPI CBG]